✨ Professional Resume Review | Get Yours Today | Certified Experts

 18. Law Enforcement and Security

-If you want to serve and protect your community, a role in Law Enforcement and Security may be your right career choice.
+If you want to serve and protect your community, a career in Law Enforcement and Security may be the right choice.

 Some examples of jobs that exist in this industry include becoming a member of the Armed Forces.